alphagov/styleguides/pull-requests.md

 - Ensure that any relevant documentation (`README` files, things in the `doc` folder) is up to date with the changes

-Don't forget that if the code is good, or solves something in a clever way, *say so*.
-Call out individual bits of quality - it signposts good practice for others, and rewards the person submitting the request.

 ### Addressing comments